Ridge Avenue Farmers' Market

-Ridge Avenue Farmers' Market was a historic farmers' market building located in the Francisville neighborhood of Philadelphia, Pennsylvania.
-It was built in 1875, and was a one-story brick and brownstone building with basement.
+The Ridge Avenue Farmers' Market was an historic, American farmers' market building that was located in the Francisville neighborhood of Philadelphia, Pennsylvania.

+It was added to the National Register of Historic Places in 1984.

+History and architectural features

+Built in 1875, this historic structure was a one-story brick and brownstone building with a basement.
 It was an irregular rectangular shape, measuring 92 feet by 262 feet.
-The Market was built in 1875.
 One of the founding members was Grant Webster.
-After his death, the management of the Market was assumed by his son, Harold J. Webster.
-Harold managed the Market until it closed in the 1970’s.
+After his death, the management of the Market was assumed by his son, Harold J. Webster, who managed the Market until it closed in the 1970s.
 It featured Gothic arched openings and a high peaked, wood open truss roof with jerkinhead end gables.
 It has been demolished and the property developed for housing.

 It was added to the National Register of Historic Places in 1984.